Learning the ABCs of the QBI

 C corporations are still subject to double taxation under the new tax law.
 But the TCJA substantially lowers the income tax rate and eliminates the alternative minimum tax (AMT) for C corporations, starting in 2018.

 However, individual income tax rate cuts are less significant and only temporary (from 2018 through 2025) under the new tax law.
 In addition, individual AMT still exists under the TCJA, although the exemption amount and phaseout thresholds have been temporarily increased, so fewer individuals will owe AMT for 2018 through 2025 than under prior law.

-The new law created the QBI deduction for sole proprietorships and pass-through entities to level the playing field.
+The new law created the QBI deduction for pass-through entities to level the playing field.
 The rules for this special deduction are complex, and the IRS recently issued regulations to provide more guidance on how it works.

 For tax years beginning after December 3, 2017, the QBI deduction will be available to noncorporate owners of qualified businesses, including individuals, estates and trusts.
 For manufacturers, the deduction generally will equal 20% of QBI, subject to certain restrictions.

 On an individual owner’s tax return, this deduction is essentially treated the same as an allowable itemized deduction — but the taxpayer doesn’t need to itemize to claim the QBI deduction.